SipXecs

 SipXecs is a free software enterprise communications system.
 It was initially developed by Pingtel Corporation in 2003 as a voice over IP telephony server located in Boston, MA.
 The server was later extended with additional collaboration capabilities as part of the SIPfoundry project.
-Since its extension, sipXecs now acts as a software implementation of the Session Initiation Protocol (SIP), making it a full IP-based communications system (IP PBX).
+Since its extension, sipXecs now acts as a software implementation of the Session Initiation Protocol (SIP), making it a full IP-based communications system.

 SipXecs competitors include other open-source telephony and SoftSwitch solutions such as Asterisk, FreeSWITCH, and the SIP Express Router.

 History

-Development of sipXecs was started in 2003 by Pingtel Corp, a Boston, MA based venture backed company.
+Development of sipXecs began in 2003 by Pingtel Corporation.
 In 2004, Pingtel adopted an open-source business model and contributed the codebase to the not-for-profit organization SIPfoundry.
 It has been an open source project since then.

 Pingtel's assets were acquired by Bluesocket in July 2007.
 In August 2008 the Pingtel assets were acquired from Bluesocket by Nortel.
 Subsequent to the acquisition by Nortel, Nortel released the SCS500 product based on sipXecs.
 SCS500 was positioned as an open and software-only telephony server for the SMB market up to 500 users and received some recognition.
-It was later renamed SCS and positioned as an Enterprise Communications System.
+It was later renamed SCS and positioned as an enterprise communications system.

-Subsequent to the Nortel bankruptcy and the acquisition of the Nortel assets by Avaya, Avaya has backed away from SCS in an effort to rationalize its product portfolio post acquisition of Nortel.
-The sipXecs solution continued to be used as the basis for the Avaya Live cloud based communications service.
+Subsequent to the Nortel bankruptcy and the acquisition of the Nortel assets by Avaya, sipXecs continued to be used as the basis for the Avaya Live cloud based communications service.